seatable/seatable-admin-docs/manual/upgrade/extra-upgrade-notice.md

 ## 2.1

 2.1 add another component dtable-db, which is used to provide SQL query API (more features will be provided based on this component).
 For newly installation, the config file will be generated automatically.
-For upgrade from 2.0, you need to add the config file manully.
+For upgrade from 2.0, you need to add the config file manually.

 Add a new file conf/dtable-db.conf with the following contents and modify `private_key` according to your instance: